Ohio man arrested, accused of trying to join ISIS

 Story highlights

-- Aaron Travis Daniels was arrested trying to board a flight in Columbus, authorities say
+- Aaron Travis Daniels was arrested trying to board a flight in Columbus

-- Authorities say he sent money to an ISIS operative and wanted to go to Libya
+- Authorities say he allegedly sent money to an ISIS operative and wanted to go to Libya

 (CNN)A 20-year-old Ohio man was arrested Monday on suspicion of trying to join ISIS, the Department of Justice said.